pynucastro/pynucastro/docs/source/jac-devel.rst

 The rate class itself will then compute the explicit $\partial\lambda/\partial Y_j$ term and store it in the python ``RateEval`` class or the C++ ``rate_derivs_t`` struct.

+This contribution was added in `pynucastro PR #1537 <https://github.com/pynucastro/pynucastro/pull/1537>`_.

 Status of this term:

 * ``RateCollection`` : not currently included